-- A rare orchid on the property will be preserved in a buffer zone.
+- A rare orchid on the property has been preserved in a buffer zone.

 - The property was assessed to ensure nesting bats would not be disturbed.

-- Diseased apple trees will be eliminated on-site and, great care will be taken to ensure the illness does not spread.
+- Diseased apple trees have been eliminated on-site and, great care was taken to ensure the illness did not spread.

-- The portion of the Asylum Lake Preserve that is near the property will be unaffected by the development due to a buffer zone that will include public access features like a boardwalk, observation platform, walking path and benches.
+- The portion of the Asylum Lake Preserve that is near the property has been unaffected by the development due to a buffer zone that includes public access features like a boardwalk, observation platform, walking path and benches.

-- A buffer zone will be established to protect mature trees with trunks over six inches in diameter and create an oak savannah.
+- A buffer zone has been established to protect mature trees with trunks over six inches in diameter and create an oak savannah.

-- Native and low-mow turf seedings will cover much of the green space.
+- Native and low-mow turf seedings covers much of the green space.

-- The design and development will be conducted in a manner that would allow it to be designated Sustainable Sites Certified, also known as SITES.
+- The design and development has been conducted in a manner that allows it to be designated Sustainable Sites Certified, also known as SITES.
 SITES is a comprehensive rating system for developing sustainable land.
 It focuses on designing with sustainable soils, landscapes and water management strategies.
 Learn more about SITES at sustainablesites.org.